 Remote-controlled cooking, with over meal ideas included in the proprietary app.
 Amazon

-This air fryer connects to your WiFi and allows you to control your meals via your smartphone or using voice commands on compatible smart hub devices.
-It’s designed with a nonstick basket and includes a unique set of 11 presets that are fine-tuned to specific meals including steak and root vegetables.
-With total control from the screen of your phone, there are few better kitchen appliances on the market.
+This COSORI air fryer connects to your WiFi and allows you to control your meals via your smartphone or using voice commands on compatible smart hub devices.
+The COSORI appliance is designed with a nonstick basket and includes a set of 11 presets that are fine-tuned for specific meals like steak and root vegetables.
+Its dishwasher-safe basket makes it easy to clean, and its automatic shutoff and overheat protection features keep users safe.
+Plus, you can easily check the temperature and timer on its digital display.
+With total control from the screen of your phone, there are few better kitchen appliances on the market than the COSORI air fryer.

 Best air fryer brands to know

-Since air fryers are relatively new to the industry of household electronics, there’s a lot of room for competition and innovation amongst brands, and consumers are reaping the benefits.
-The very first air fryer was invented by a marketing manager at Philips, which continues to offer one of the best available fryers on the market.
-The other two brands highlighted below, Ninja and Dash, aren’t nearly as old as Philips but have both carved out a reputation for themselves as innovative brands that offer high-quality, reliable household appliances.
+Air fryers are relatively new to the industry of household electronics.
+There’s a lot of room for competition and innovation amongst brands, and consumers are reaping the benefits.
+The very first design was invented by a marketing manager at Philips.
+The brand still offers one of the best available fryers on the market.
+While the two brands highlighted below—Ninja and Dash—aren’t nearly as old as Philips, they have both carved out a reputation for themselves as innovative brands that offer high-quality, reliable household appliances.
 Here, you can count on finding the best air fryer for your kitchen.

-The Ninja brand is a property of SharkNinja Operating LLC, a Boston-based designer of home devices known for their kitchen appliances including blenders and food processors as well as their vacuum and steam cleaners under the Shark brand.
+The Ninja brand is a property of SharkNinja Operating LLC, a Boston-based designer of home devices known for their kitchen appliances.
+They make blenders and food processors, as well as vacuums and steam cleaners under the Shark brand.
 In 2017, SharkNinja was acquired by CDH Private Equity.
 They operate offices out of Canada, China, Japan, Germany, France, and the UK.

 The Dash brand of electronics is owned by StoreBound, a consumer appliance and houseware company focused on better living.
 StoreBound is known for cultivating an impressive organic social media following that includes more than 1 million users on Instagram alone.
 Dash is named after StoreBound’s founder and CEO Evan Dash, and the company works with inventors and licensing partners to create new and innovative products.